cammylim/MAD2AssignmentApp/README.md

 **A line of random-ness** - quotes by famous or unknown people are shared to spark or inspire you throughout your journey with diaryme.

+---

+Click [here](https://www.youtube.com/) to see a demo of diaryme.